alain-kubwayo/epms/README.md

 * Sales (keeping track of sales record)

 ## AZURE Deployment
+This web application was also deployed on on the popular public cloud computing platform called **Microsoft AZURE**.
 To access EPMS web application online.
-Follow [this link](https://github.com/alain-kubwayo/)
+Follow [this link](https://github.com/alain-kubwayo/).

 ## Technologies Used
 1. HTML